Alex Mesoudi

 I analyse big datasets to explain real world patterns of cultural evolution.
 Recent analyses have explored the cultural evolution of pop music, football tactics and nature documentary tweets.

-You can read more on the Research page below, or view my Publications.
+You can read more on the Research page below, or view my Publications here or on Google Scholar.

 Research